crustio/Crust-Grants-Program/applications/switchswap.md

 The project allows users to create NFT like other projects offer, a decentralized storage network - Crust Network guarantees the metadata and data of NFT.

-We present to the market new types of NFT: NFT to register authorization, NFT card,...
+We present to the market new types of NFT: NFT to register author, NFT card,...

 We offer a decentralized trading platform of NFTs.